 Impact of passive investment income rules

-With the exception of 2 provinces, Quebec and Ontario, the combined top marginal tax rates will not be changing from 2019 to 2020 on a provincial level.
-Therefore, it will not make a difference if you choose to pay in 2019 or 2020.
+Except for two provinces, Quebec and Alberta, the combined top marginal tax rates will not change from 2020 to 2021 at a provincial level.
+Therefore, it will not make a difference for most locations if you choose to pay in 2020 or 2021.

-In Quebec and Ontario, because there are slight increases in the combined marginal tax rate, there are potential tax savings available if you choose to pay dividends in 2019 rather than in 2020.
+In Quebec and Alberta, as there will be increases in the combined marginal tax rate, you will have potential tax savings available if you choose to pay dividends in 2020 rather than 2021.

-When deciding to pay a dividend, you will need to decide to pay out eligible or ineligible dividends, you should consider the following:
+When deciding to pay a dividend, you will need to decide whether to pay out eligible or ineligible dividends.
+Consider the following:

 Dividend refund claim limits: Eligible refundable dividend tax on hand (ERDTOH) vs Ineligible Refundable dividend tax on hand (NRDTOH)

-Personal marginal tax rate of eligible vs. ineligible dividends
+Personal marginal tax rate of eligible vs. ineligible dividends (see chart below)

 Given the passive investment income rules, typically, it makes sense to pay eligible dividends to deplete the ERDTOH balance before paying ineligible dividends.
 (Please note that ineligible dividends can also trigger a refund from the ERDTOH account.)

 Eligible dividends are taxed at a lower personal tax rate than ineligible dividends (based on top combined marginal tax rate).
-However, keep in mind, when ineligible dividends are paid out, they are subject to the small business deduction, therefore the dividend gross-up is 15% while eligible dividends that are subject to the general corporate tax rate have a dividend gross-up is 38%.
-It’s important to talk to a professional to determine what makes the most sense when determining the type of dividend to pay out of your corporation.
+However, keep in mind that when ineligible dividends are paid out, they are subject to the small business deduction; therefore, the dividend gross-up is 15% while eligible dividends are subject to the general corporate tax rate, a dividend gross-up is 38%.
+It’s important to talk to a professional to determine what makes the most sense when selecting the type of dividend to pay out of your corporation.

-It might be time to revisit your corporate structure given the changes to private corporation rules on income splitting and passive investment income to provide more control on the distribution of dividend income.
 Another reason to reassess your structure is to segregate investment assets from your operating company for asset protection.
-(Keep in mind you don’t want to trigger TOSI, so make sure you structure this properly.)
+You don’t want to trigger TOSI, so make sure you structure this properly.
 If you are considering succession planning, this is the time to evaluate your corporate structure as well.

 Ensure your will is up to date

-In particular, if your estate plan includes an intention for your family members to inherit your business, ensure that this plan is tax effective following new tax legislation from January 1, 2016.
-In addition, review your will to make sure that any private company shares that you intend to leave won’t be affected by the new TOSI rules.
+If your estate plan includes an intention for your family members to inherit your business using a trust, ensure that this plan is still tax-effective; income tax changes from January 1, 2016 eliminated the taxation at graduated rates in testamentary trusts and now taxes these trusts at the top marginal personal income tax rate.
+Review your will to ensure that any private company shares that you intend to leave won’t be affected by the most recent TOSI rules.

-Consider a succession plan to ensure your business is transferred to your children, key employees or outside party in a tax efficient manner.
+Consider a succession plan to ensure your business is transferred to your children, key employees or outside party in a tax-efficient manner.